 - 1 garlic clove

-Egg-based dishes are satisfying and appeal to everyone – once you have tried our pasta frittata recipe, you might want to also try our onion frittata recipe – there’s no pasta in that one but trust us, it’s full of flavour and comes with the same comfort factor!
+Egg-based dishes are satisfying and appeal to everyone – once you have tried our pasta frittata recipe, you might also want to try our onion frittata recipe – there’s no pasta in that one but trust us, it’s full of flavour and has the same comfort factor!

 1. Cook the spaghetti according to the package instructions.
-Drain, add a drizzle of oil, let cool.
+Drain, add a drizzle of oil and let it cool.

 2. Place the eggs in a medium bowl and beat lightly.
 Add the Scamorza cheese, bacon, thyme, milk and some pepper and mix to combine.

 3. Heat the olive oil in a non-stick pan and add the whole garlic clove.
 When the garlic starts turning golden, remove from the pan and discard.

 4. Add all the pasta to the pan, with the garlic-infused oil.
 Stir, allow to fry for a few minutes before pouring over the egg mix.
 Let the frittata cook for a couple of minutes, then sprinkle the grated Parmigiano cheese on top.

 5. Cover and cook on a medium heat for 15-20 minutes.
 Flip it over and let cook on the other side for a further 5 minutes without the lid.